You should watch the spoiler-heavy Death Stranding trailer

 For Kojima, the marketing leading up to a release is always part of the pledge.
 You can look back to Metal Gear Solid 2: Sons of Liberty as an example.
 The trailers and screenshots for that game portrayed Solid Snake as the playable character, but that’s not how it played out in the actual game.

 I don’t know if Kojima is doing something like that here.
-But again, as Michael Caine says in The Prestige, “you want to be fooled.”
+But again, as Caine says in The Prestige, “You want to be fooled.”
 And if Kojima is trying to fool me, I want him to succeed at that.

 So watch the trailer.
 I think it’s going to make playing the game even better for you.